ericmjl/hiveplot/README.md

 To install `hiveplot`, you need to have `matplotlib` installed - that's the only dependency required.
 If you are using `networkx` to create your graphs, you will need that as well.

+To run one of the notebook examples, you may need to install the [Protein Interaction Network](https://github.com/ericmjl/protein-interaction-network) package from GitHub.

 ## How to use hiveplot

 Hive Plots are used for visualizing large network data in a rational way.
 Hive Plots are non-trivial to create, but I have made this Python package to help boil it down to the essentials.

 The original creator of Hive Plots is Martin Krzywinski of the BCGSC.
 His website is at: http://mkweb.bcgsc.ca